i-agrawal/machine-learning/matrices/README.md

           └           ┘     └   ┘     └    ┘

       and voila, the matrix multiplication works in 3D space.
-      And even more uses such as making equations easier.
+      And there are even more uses such as making equations easier.

       like       z = 3x + 5y + 6
       becomes    z = guess * inputs